MidnattLantern/elderflower_and_gin/readme.md

 User Stories:
 ------
 - As a visitor who is a cocktail enthusiast looking for inspiration, I expect that Elderflower and Gin will let me find ideas and inspiration.
-- As a visitor who is a cocktail enthusiast, I expect an unique and enjoyable experience that sets this site apart from other recipe sites.
+- As a visitor who is a cocktail enthusiast, I expect a unique and enjoyable experience that sets this site apart from other recipe sites.
 - As a visitor who is a cocktail enthusiast, I expect that finding ideas is as straightforward and instant as possible, without the need to read lengthy paragraphs before finding the essential information.
 - As a visitor who is a cocktail enthusiast, if I find a recipe that interests me, I expect to learn more about it later.
-- As a visitor who is a cocktail enthusiast, I expect that I'm able to get a recipe sent to my email by submitting an email address in a field, as well as getting cleat confirmation that my request went trough.
+- As a visitor who is a cocktail enthusiast, I expect that I'm able to get a recipe sent to my email by submitting an email address in a field, as well as getting clear confirmation that my request went through.
-- As a scout or business person who is looking for recruiting someone with confidence in web development or graphic design, I expect that I'm able to easily reach the author behind Elderflower and Gin by submitting my email, my name and some text in a message field.
+- As a scout or business person who is looking to recruit someone with confidence in web development or graphic design, I expect that I'm able to easily reach the author behind Elderflower and Gin by submitting my email, my name and some text in a message field.
-- As a critic, I expect that I'm able to give feedback about a recipe by submitting my email, my name, and some text in a text field  where I can write my opinions on a drink, or to suggest a new drink.
+- As a critic, I expect that I'm able to give feedback about a recipe by submitting my email, my name, and some text in a text field where I can write my opinions on a drink, or suggest a new drink.
-- As a scout or business person who is looking for recruiting someone with confidence in graphic design, I expect that I'm able to find the author on other platforms, such as Instagram or ArtStation.
+- As a scout or business person who is looking to recruit someone with confidence in graphic design, I expect that I'm able to find the author on other platforms, such as Instagram or ArtStation.
 - As a visitor with certain preferences, I expect to find a category that excludes any traces of alcohol.

 Wireframes: